javedali99/bi-directional-csv-yaml-converter/README.md

 ## Contributing

 1. Fork the repository on GitHub.
-2. Clone the forked repo and make the necessary changes.
+2. Clone the forked repository and make the necessary changes.
+3. Push your changes to your GitHub repository.
-3. Create a pull request with a detailed description of your changes.
+4. Submit a pull request, providing a detailed description of your changes.

 ## License